Chimamanda Ngozi Adichie: Early life and initial stage career

-Early life and education

 As a child, Adichie read only English-language stories, especially by Enid Blyton.
-Her juvenilia included stories with characters who were white and blue-eyed, modeled on British children she had read about.
-At the age of 10, she discovered African literature and read Things Fall Apart by Chinua Achebe, The African Child by Camara Laye, Weep Not, Child by Ngũgĩ wa Thiong'o, and Joys of Motherhood by Buchi Emecheta.
+Adichie's juvenilia included stories with characters who were white and blue-eyed, modeled on British children she had read about.
+At the age of 10, she discovered African literature and read Things Fall Apart by Chinua Achebe, The African Child by Camara Laye, Weep Not, Child by Ngũgĩ wa Thiong'o, and The Joys of Motherhood by Buchi Emecheta.
 Adichie began to study her father's stories about Biafra when she was 13 years old.
 On visits to Abba, she saw houses that were destroyed and rusty bullets scattered on the ground.
 She would later incorporate these memories and her father's accounts into her novels.

+At her Catholic confirmation, Adichie changed her English name from Grace to Amanda, under which name her first work was published.
 In her formal education, Adichie was taught in both Igbo and English.
 Although Igbo was not a popular subject, she continued taking courses in the language throughout high school.
 She completed her secondary education at the University of Nigeria Campus Secondary School, with top distinction in the West African Examinations Council (WAEC), and academic prizes.
 She was admitted to the University of Nigeria, where she studied medicine and pharmacy for a year and half.
 She was also the editor of The Compass, a student-run university magazine.
 In 1997, at the age of 19, Adichie published Decisions, a collection of poems, and later moved to the United States, to study communications at Drexel University in Philadelphia, Pennsylvania.
-In 1998, she wrote a play called For Love of Biafra.
+In 1998, she wrote a play called For Love of Biafra, which was her initial exploration of the theme of war.
 These early works were written under the name Amanda N. Adichie.

 Two years after moving to the United States, she transferred to Eastern Connecticut State University in Willimantic, Connecticut, living with her sister Ijeoma, who was a medical doctor there.
-In 2000, Adichie published her short story "My Mother, the Crazy African".
+In 2000, Adichie published her short story "My Mother, the Crazy African", which discusses the problems that arise when a person is facing two cultures that are complete opposites from each other.
 After finishing her undergraduate degree, she continued studying and simultaneously pursuing a writing career.
 While a senior at Eastern Connecticut, she wrote articles for the university paper Campus Lantern.
 She received her bachelor's degree summa cum laude with a major in political science and a minor in communications in 2001.
 She earned a master's degree in creative writing from Johns Hopkins University in 2003, and for the next two years was a Hodder Fellow at Princeton University, where she taught introductory fiction.
 She began studying at Yale University, and completed a second master's degree in African studies in 2008.
 Adichie received a MacArthur Fellowship that same year, plus other academic prizes, including the 2011–2012 Fellowship of the Radcliffe Institute for Advanced Study at Harvard University.